zhangwanlin0728/docs-v2/content/influxdb/cloud-iox/sql/explore-data/select.md

 title: The SELECT statement
 list_title: The SELECT statement
 description: >
-  Use the SQL SELECT statement to query data from a specific measurement or measurments.
+  Use the SQL SELECT statement to query data from a specific measurement or measurements.
 menu:
   influxdb_cloud_iox:
     name: The SELECT statement